tedunderwood/GenreProject/Java/browser/readme.txt

 6/3/13 - mikeb
 For the time being, I'm going to store all of the classes I write to handle the data sources available to users of the browser tool in this folder.
 Right now there is just the DerbyDB interface (and its dependency).
 I will eventually setup Eclipse to handle git commits, so this folder will eventually be assimilated into the organization it prefers.

-Class information:

---DerbyDB--
-Dependencies: derby.jar
-Possible exceptions thrown: SQLException, IOException

-This is a class written using the Derby API to handle basic operations with the large metadata table that was generated during an earlier phase of the project.
-Currently, it is capable of:
-- connecting to an existing, local database
-- creating a new database and populating it using metatable.txt (or a similar structured table)
-- filtering metatable.txt entries with ranges or fuzzy dates into separate tables within the Derby database so that queries can be made based on publication date and/or results ordered by date
-- issuing SQL queries and returning the results as a String[][] matrix

-Databases are connected to (or created) using the constructors.
-In addition to specifying a local database or a seed metatable.txt file, a framework must be also be specified.
-For now, this should always be "embedded".
-Changes to the constructors to setup a networked connection shouldn't affect the rest of the methods.

-To use an instance of DerbyDB to perform a search, the object will need to be passed into the object that deals with user input.
-The user input object will then need to parse search fields into an SQL string for DerbyDB.
-I left the query method open-ended, accepting just an SQL command as a String so that there wouldn't be any limitations on searches in DerbyDB.

---ARFF--
-This class has no dependencies and throws no exceptions.

-This is a very simple class that can read/write ARFF files as String[]'s (where each line is a line from an ARFF file).
-File reading and writing should be handled by the application itself.
-Currently also uses a very basic "add" function which assumes all pages and page parts are part of a prediction with a probability of 100%.

-TODO:
-- Interface methods that return particular entries from the csv or specific values for particular entries in the csv.
-- More flexible add method
-- Use a sparse matrix to store the data?